DheerajKumar058/NotepadUsingJava/README.md

 ## Author

-This Notepad Clone was created by Dheeraj kumar .
+This Notepad Clone was created by Dheeraj .